 Special Education Records Requests

-Requests can be faxed or sent via the US Mail and must include parental consent or the consent of the student, if the student is aged 18 or older, to release confidential records, if the requester is not the parent or student.
+Requests must include parental consent or the consent of the student, if the student is aged 18 or older, to release confidential records, if the requester is not the parent or student.

 Requests should be directed to: